Owen Shroyer Interviews - Former WWE Star Enzo Amore

 And of course, but I am curious.

-So you weren't into wrestling.
+So you were into wrestling.

-Did they bring you in because you're an athlete, or did they know that you had promotional capabilities?
+Did they bring you in because you're an athlete or did they know that you had promotional capabilities?

-Because I mean, that was the I mean, you did that as good as anybody.
+Because I mean, that was the, I mean, you did that as good as anybody.

-And I used to play against Victor Cruz in high school, and I had highlights of me tackling him and running for fucking 70 yard touchdowns.
+And I used to play against Victor Cruz in high school and I had highlights of me tackling him and running for fucking 70-yard touchdowns.

-And this video of me and like my mom's basement talking shit goes viral on Barstool Sports, right?
+And this video of me and like my mom's basement talking shit goes viral on barstool sports, right?

 Fucking incredible life I've lived.

-Wait a day.
+Wait a minute.

-Let's talk about Hooters, right?
+Let's talk about Hooters.

 Yeah, man.

-So I was managing Hooters and I'm working out at this gym, and I make this video that goes viral, and then I have this video of me talking shit about the Jersey Shore people.
+So I was managing Hooters and I'm working out at this gym and I make this video that goes viral.

-Like, after that video goes viral, I put another video up on YouTube of me working out and then like lifting weights.
+Like after that video goes viral, I put another video up on YouTube of me working out and then like lifting weights.

-And at the time I could do a 56-inch box jump, which I could dunk a basketball, but that was like my that was like my trick in the gym.
+And at the time, I could do a 56-inch box jump, which I could dunk a basketball, but that was like my, that was like my trick in the gym.

 And that was enough for them to say, okay, this guy's an athlete and he can talk shit.